Trusted

 • Buy crypto in an IRA: Invest in cryptocurrency through a self-directed IRA, which can provide tax advantages depending on your chosen IRA type (traditional or Roth).

-• Move to a country with no tax on crypto gains: If you have substantial crypto wealth, relocating to a new country, which offers tax benefits like a 100% exemption on capital gains, might help reduce your tax liability.
+• Move to a country with no tax on crypto gains: If you have substantial crypto wealth, relocating to a new country that offers tax benefits like a 100% exemption on capital gains might help reduce your tax liability.
 However, this strategy is complex and requires proper consultation.

 • Declare crypto as income: If you receive cryptocurrency as income for goods, services, mining, or staking, it’s treated as income and taxed at ordinary income rates.
 Keep records of received cryptocurrency and report it accurately.